epaolillo/cotizador-webgl/src/components/objects/README.md

     id: 'pool',
     color: '#00bfff',
     name: 'Pileta',
     component: 'Pool',   // Reference to your component
     height: 0.3,         // Custom property
+    unique: false,       // true = single click placement, false = drag selection
     description: 'Swimming pool with water effect'
   },
   // ... other types
 };
 ```

+#### The `unique` Property

+- **`unique: true`**: Object is placed with a single click.
+Perfect for complex 3D models like trees, furniture, or decorative elements that look better as individual objects.
+- **`unique: false`**: Object can be placed with drag selection (click and drag to define area).
+Ideal for walls, floors, paths, or any object that makes sense in rectangular patterns.

+**When to use `unique: true`:**
+- Complex 3D models (trees, furniture, vehicles)
+- Objects that look unnatural when repeated in patterns
+- Decorative or standalone elements
+- Objects where precise positioning is more important than area coverage

 ### Step 4: Done!